Financial Accounting & Reporting Conference | CPE Online

 Overview

 New, more complex accounting issues and disclosures create challenges for today’s busy financial executives.
-This exclusive self-study conference reviews new financial accounting and reporting requirements from the FASB, IASB, AICPA, SEC and other rulemakers.
+This exclusive self-study webinar of our virtual conference reviews new financial accounting and reporting requirements from the FASB, IASB, AICPA, SEC and other rulemakers.
 It examines the rulemakers’ current activities and thinking.
 It also shows you the expected impact and what you need to do to stay compliant.

 DAY ONE AGENDA HIGHLIGHTS